 Experimental and computational aspects of materials synthesis, processing, characterization, and simulation.
 Engineering of nanomaterials, coatings, fibers, and novel materials, and of devices enabled by these materials.

 Materials engineering involves investigation and application of the fundamental physics, chemistry and engineering of materials in order to create, develop, and use materials with superior and new properties for manufacturing processes and engineering design.
 The discovery, research, development, and applications of materials are major reasons behind the adoption, widespread availability, cost reduction, innovations, and improvements in medical, transportation, communications, security, home, and entertainment technologies, and much more.

-At UNL, students and faculty from four departments (Chemical and Biomolecular Engineering, Electrical Engineering, Engineering Mechanics and Mechanical Engineering) work individually and in collaboration in the interdepartmental Materials Engineering doctoral area of specialization.
+At UNL, students and faculty from the departments of Chemical and Biomolecular Engineering, Electrical and Computer Engineering, and Mechanical and Materials Engineering work individually and in collaboration in the interdepartmental Materials Engineering doctoral area of specialization.